blackjack2015/blackjack2015.github.io/_pages/about.md

     + IEEE International Conference on Parallel and Distributed Systems (ICPADS), 2021
     + IEEE Conference on Robotics and Automation (IEEE ICRA), 2021
 + Invited Reviewer for Journals
-    + Journal of Parallel and Distributed Computing (JPDC)
     + IEEE Robotics and Automation Letters (RA-L)
     + ACM Transactions on Design Automation of Electronic Systems (TODAES)
     + IEEE Transactions on Parallel and Distributed Systems (TPDS)